45 Most Common Types of Spiders in Florida

 1. Tuft-Legged Orbweaver

 A Tuft-legged Orbweaver spider is a long, thin, skinny spider often seen with a stripe down its back.
-This stripe is really helpful for distinguishing the spider from other similar-looking ones.
+This stripe helps distinguish the spider from other similar-looking ones.

 Tuft-legged Orbweavers also like to hang out near open windows and porch lights.
 If you’re trying to kill one of these guys, be careful.
 This is because they like jumping up on your hand’s side and biting you!